skillrepos/adv-k8s-v2/codespace-labs.md

 k get pods -n probes --show-labels
 ```

-4. You should see that while the web pod is running and ready, the database pod is not ready.
-(If the web pod
+4. You should see that while both pods are running, the web pod is running **and** ready, while the database pod
-isn't "Running" yet, it may still need time to startup.
-You can run the command again after a minute or
+is not ready (0/1).
+(If the web pod isn't "Running" yet, it may still need time to startup.
+You can run the command
-so to give it time to finish starting up.).
+again after a minute or so to give it time to finish starting up.).
 Now, let’s do a “describe” operation on the pod itself.
-We’ll
-specify the pod using one of its labels instead of having to use the pod name.
+We’ll specify the pod using one of its labels instead of having to use the pod name.

 ```
 k describe -n probes pod -l app=mysql